The Canterbury Cricket Trust is a registered charitable trust formed specifically for the long-term benefit of cricket in Canterbury.

 The Trust is an entity closely linked to the Canterbury Cricket Association but operating independently from it.
 The members of the Board of Trustees are all prominent business people who share a love of cricket and the ability to drive and realise a vision for the future of one of our regional and national sports.

-The first major project for the Trust is to raise funds through the Hagley Oval Foundation to establish an international-standard quality ground at Hagley Oval.
-The success of this project will provide a permanent home for Canterbury Cricket and enable Christchurch to once again play host to prestigious international matches.
+The first major project the Canterbury Cricket Trust was involved in was raising funds for the Hagley Oval Foundation to establish an international-standard quality ground.
+The success of this project has provided a permanent home for Canterbury Cricket and has enabled Christchurch to once again play host to prestigious international matches.

 Please support this great cause by following us on Linkedin.

 THE BOARD OF TRUSTEES

 Lee is a senior partner of Saunders Robinson Brown lawyers and has been in legal practice with Malley & Co and now with Saunders Robinson Brown since 1978.
 Lee practices in commercial, property and the business area, and has also acted for a wide range of sporting organisations and trusts and has been a Code of Conduct commissioner for New Zealand and Canterbury Cricket since 1994.
 Lee is also a trustee of a number of public and private charitable trusts in the health and sports areas of practice.
 He is a keen and active sportsman.
 Lee was made a Member of the New Zealand Order of Merit in 2017 Queen’s Birthday Honours List for his services to the community and sport.
 This is a testament to the significant effort that Lee has put into the various organisations and initiatives that he has been a part of with Canterbury Cricket Trust being one of the significant achievements.
 Linkedin profile